 To give you a better overview, we have developed our innovative product selector.
 This provides you with an initial overview of our most important fluxes.

 First define your specific area of application in the "Selector Guide" section.
 Then you can specify the desired flux properties.
 Afterwards, the product overview will show you which flux is best suited for your area of application.

-Our fluxes are available in standard containers as 2.5-liter, 10-liter, 25-liter and 200-liter canisters as well as in special sizes – we are happy to help you find the right product.
+Our fluxes are available in standard containers as 2.5-liter, 10-liter and 25-liter canisters as well as 200-liter barrels or in special sizes – we are happy to help you find the right product.